-7 Offbeat Reddit Beauty Hacks That Are Actually Useful
+7 Under-the-Radar Reddit Hacks You Need to Try

 When it’s good, it’s really good.
 And when it’s bad, it’s really bad.
 There’s really no other way to describe a Reddit thread.

-On any given day, we’re scrolling and clicking our way into a information blackhole.
-What we come out with is always a surprise; especially when it concerns a beauty topic.
+On any given day, we’re scrolling and clicking our way into a information black hole.
+What we come out with is always a surprise—especially when it concerns beauty.
 Threads like /r/MakeupAddiction and /r/Skincare Addiction are constantly schooling us on everything from just-released products to honest reviews on cult classics.
-But neither of those topics are as entertaining or attention-grabbing as a good old fashioned hack.
+But neither of those topics are as entertaining or attention-grabbing as a good old-fashioned hack.

 MORE: Reddit-Approved Makeup Products for Sensitive Eyes

-We’re well acquainted with the “oldie, but goodie” ones, like mixing moisturizer with foundation or using body heat to warm up mascara.
+We’re well acquainted with the oldie-but-goodie tips like mixing moisturizer with foundation or using body heat to warm up mascara.
 Those are great and all, but the ones we truly love sharing are offbeat and almost impossible to mess up.
 If you’re anything like us and love tips that live off the beaten path, familiarize yourself with seven of our favorite Reddit-approved beauty tricks below.

 Chafing Gel as Primer